Background pattern

 • If you have liver or kidney failure.
 Your doctor may need to adjust the dose.

 • If you have diabetes.
-The treatment with citalopram may affect blood sugar control.
-You may need to adjust the dose of insulin and/or oral hypoglycemic agents.
+Treatment with citalopram may alter blood sugar control.
+You may need an adjustment of insulin and/or oral hypoglycemic doses.

 • If you have epilepsy.
-The treatment with citalopram should be discontinued if seizures occur or if there is an increase in seizure frequency (see also section 4 "Possible side effects").
+Treatment with citalopram should be discontinued if seizures occur or if there is an increase in the frequency of seizures (see also section 4 "Possible adverse effects").

-• If you have a history of bleeding disorders, if you develop unusual bleeding or if you are pregnant (see “Pregnancy, breastfeeding and fertility”).
+• If you have a history of bleeding disorders, if you develop unusual bruises, or if you are pregnant (see "Pregnancy, breastfeeding, and fertility").

 • If you have low sodium levels in the blood.